molecularmodelinglab/plantain/README.md

 # Running with pretrained weights

 Once you've installed all the dependancies, you're ready to run the pretrained model.
 First create a PDB file for the pocket of the protein you want to target, then create a smi file will the SMILES strings of the compounds you want to screen.
-Now simply run `python inference.py compounds.smi pocket.pdb--out_file out_file.txt`.
+Now simply run `python inference.py compounds.smi pocket.pdb --out_file out_file.txt`.
 This will write all the scores of the compounds to `out_file.txt`.
 It will automatically download the pretrained weights to `data/` if they are not already there.

 ## Training